cabra-arretado/cabra-arretado/README.md

 ### Welcome to the party, pal! 👋

-I am Felipe M. Software Developer, based in the US (but originally from Brazil).
+I am Felipe, a Software Developer based in the US (but originally from Brazil).

 _**Cabra Arretado**_ is a regional slang from Northeast Brazil that could be translated to English as "wholesome dude".